MALT lymphoma (extranodal marginal zone B-cell lymphoma)

 MALT lymphoma in the stomach may cause symptoms such as indigestion, loss of appetite, tiredness (fatigue) and weight loss.

 Back to top

-If you have digestive symptoms such as feeling sick, or pain in the area of your stomach, your doctor will arrange for you to have a flexible tube, with a tiny light and camera attached, passed down your gullet and into the stomach (endoscopy).
-During the endoscopy a small sample of cells is taken from the stomach (called a biopsy).
-The cells are then examined under a microscope.
+If you have digestive symptoms such as feeling sick, or pain in the area of your stomach, your doctor will arrange for you to have an endoscopy.
+This involves a flexible tube, with a tiny light and camera attached, being passed down your gullet into the stomach.
+During the endoscopy, samples of tissue (biopsies) will be taken from different areas of your stomach.
+The tissue samples will be sent to a laboratory to be examined under a microscope.

 Additional tests include:

 Other tests may be used, depending on where in the body the lymphoma is.

 The results of these tests are used to find out more about the lymphoma and how far it has spread in the body.
 This information is used to help decide which treatment is most appropriate.
 You can read more about these tests in our information on tests for NHL.

 Staging and grading of MALT lymphoma